The three best kitchen upgrades for 2022

 Haier has been trying to find ways to make its H.On – H(aier) On; get it?! – connected kitchen products truly useful in recent years.
 That's included innovations such as a fridge that knows from your phone that you are on your way home from the supermarket, so it lowers its temperature ready for you to open the door and stash your new food purchases.

-This year, it's taking things to the next level with this H.On oven.
+This year, it's taking things to the next level with this Series 6 Chef@Home oven.
 Modern ovens at the more expensive end of the scale feature touchscreen controls instead of knobs and buttons.
 That looks great but can make them hard to control.
 Haier wants to overcome this in several ways.

 First there is a HUGE touchscreen instead of a small touch panel – it takes up the entire front of the oven, as you can see.
 Then there's a built-in mic, so you can control key settings via Alexa.